Debunking 5 Marketing Automation Myths

 Myth #4: Marketing Automation Is an Unnecessary Additional Expense

 Lighting your house with candles is cheaper than paying for electricity.
 Knitting your own sweater costs less then buying one in the store.
 Churning your own butter and growing your own produce will save money on your grocery bill.
 These are all ways to spend less money, but that’s only if you are not associating any monetary value with ease, comfort, sanity, and your own time.

-There are case studies on how automation can increase new membership and renewals, boost event attendance, and help convert purchases that would have been otherwise abandoned.
+There are case studies on how automation can increase new membership and renewals, boost event attendance, and grow membership.
 This shows marketing automation has the potential to pay for itself, but only if you put it to proper use.